thoralmighty/vs-candidemotions/README.md

  * `/me` - Perform an action as yourself, using @p (default) to get a nearby player's name.
  * `/hug [player]` - Built-in action to hug people.
 If no specific player is specified you will hug whoever is nearby and closest to you.
+ * `/point` - Built-in action for pointing to things you're looking at.